 Unit Reference M/502/1526 Level 3 Credit Value 4 Guided Learning Hours 26 Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required for monitoring and evaluating accommodation being provided for animals.
 The learner will monitor and evaluate the effectiveness of plans and will make changes where appropriate.
-Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.2) The learner can Be able to monitor the accommodation of animals 1.1.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.2) The learner can 1.
+Be able to monitor the accommodation of animals 1.1.
 Use monitoring methods which are appropriate for the accommodation, the animals concerned and those working with the animals to include: purpose for which animals being kept minimisation of stress number and mix of animals stage of the animals' growth and development social needs of animals opportunities for movement and exercise 1.2.
 Carry out monitoring of the accommodation at the appropriate times to evaluate effectiveness 1.3.
 Take the appropriate action when monitoring reveals problems or issues with the accommodation 1.4.
-Use working methods and systems which promote health and safety and which are consistent with relevant legislation and codes of practice Be able to evaluate the accommodation 2.1.
-Evaluate animal health and welfare in relation to the accommodation and safe working2.2.
-Report findings from monitoring and evaluation and make recommendations

-3. Understand how to monitor and evaluate the accommodation of animals 3.1.
-Explain why it is important to monitor the following environmental factors: • environmental conditions • containing structures • materials and equipment • weather conditions • the density and mix of the animals 3.2.
-Explain the criteria used when monitoring the accommodation covering: • quality of working methods and practice • resource use and suitability • scheduling • health and welfare of animals • density and mix of animals • cleaning and routine maintenance • management of waste • quality of outcomes 3.3.
+Use working methods and systems which promote health and safety and which are consistent with relevant legislation and codes of practice 2.
+Be able to evaluate the accommodation 2.1.
+Evaluate animal health and welfare in relation to the accommodation and safe working 2.2.
+Report findings from monitoring and evaluation and make recommendations 3.
+Understand how to monitor and evaluate the accommodation of animals 3.1.
+Explain why it is important to monitor the following environmental factors: environmental conditions containing structures materials and equipment weather conditions the density and mix of the animals 3.2.
+Explain the criteria used when monitoring the accommodation covering: quality of working methods and practice resource use and suitability scheduling health and welfare of animals density and mix of animals cleaning and routine maintenance management of waste quality of outcomes 3.3.
 Explain how to monitor the accommodation and quality of working practice 3.4.
 Describe the indicators of animal health and welfare in relation monitoring of accommodation 3.5.
 Explain the options available for making recommendations to animal accommodation 3.6.
 Explain the animal welfare legislation and codes of best practice in relation to animal accommodation 3.7.
-Describe safe systems of work for those who prepare and maintain accommodation 4.
-Understand relevant health and safety legislation and environmental good practice 4.1.
+Describe safe systems of work for those who prepare and maintain accommodation Understand relevant health and safety legislation and environmental good practice 4.1.
 Summarise current health and safety legislation, codes of practice and any additional requirements 4.2.
-Explain the records required for management and legislative purposes and the importance of maintaining them Mapping to National Occupational Standards 029NCU39.2
+Explain the records required for management and legislative purposes and the importance of maintaining them Mapping to National Occupation nal Sta andards